 SD-WAN is appealing because it is a replacement for traditional WAN routers and supports transport technologies like MPLS, Internet, and LTE.
 SD-WAN also allows load sharing of traffic across multiple WAN connections making it more efficient.

-For service providers, SD-WAN as a Service is viewed a new revenue opportunity because they can manage WAN services for enterprise businesses.
-Likewise, SD-WAN as a Service can be appealing to end users and enterprises that don’t want to manage the WAN network or applications, and would prefer to outsource these services to a service provider.
+For service providers, SD-WAN as a Service is viewed as a new revenue opportunity because they can manage WAN services for enterprise businesses.
+Likewise, SD-WAN as a Service can be appealing to end users and enterprises that don’t want to manage the WAN network or applications and would prefer to outsource these services to a service provider.

 Service providers such as Verizon, AT&T, Windstream, Singtel, and others are offering SD-WAN as a Service.
 In January 2017 Windstream said it had selected VeloCloud as the vendor for its SD-WAN technology.
 The company said that its service converges voice, data, and video applications on the same IP backbone.
-In addition, its business policies dynamically prioritize traffic to optimize bandwidth.

 SD-WAN as a Service vs. Managed SD-WAN